Digital Signage Vs Print Displays

-Digital signage vs traditional print: is digital a better investment?
+Digital signage vs print: is digital a better investment?

-Most retailers know by now that using signage, such as posters and labels, is the quickest and easiest way to convey a message to their customers.
-The term "silent salesman" is often used to refer to the use of signage in retail, due to its ability to instantly communicate information such as pricing, sizing and composition without the need for an actual human to be present .
+Most businesses know that using signage, such as posters and labels, is the quickest and easiest way to convey a message to their customers.
+The term "silent salesman" typically refers to the use of signs in retail, due to its ability to instantly communicate information, without the need for a staff member to be present .

-When business owners are planning new advertising campaigns, they now have an important decision to make regarding which type of signage to invest in - printed posters or digital advertising screens.
+When business owners are planning new advertising campaigns, they must decide which type of signage to invest in - printed posters or digital advertising screens.

-Why digital advertising is important: practical benefits to business
+Why digital signage is important: practical benefits to business

 But is this enough to create a respectable return on investment (ROI)?
-In the following sections we will outline exactly how replacing your printed posters with DS (digital signage) could increase customer footfall, spending habits, brand recall rates and more, all of which help to build that all important ROI.
+In the following sections we outline exactly how replacing your printed posters with digital signage could increase customer footfall, spending habits, brand recall rates and more, all of which help to build that all important ROI.

 Advertising isn’t just about persuading the customer to buy a specific product.
 Using digital signage can affect your customer's or visitor's mood and perception of their surroundings.

-The use of digital signage as an “atmospheric tool”, to manipulate retail environment, was found to be highly effective in a 2012 study .
-This study found that DS had a significant impact on the emotions of shoppers, enhancing their perception of the mall environment and increasing their spending.
+The use of digital signage as an atmospheric tool was found to be highly effective in a 2012 study .
+The study found that digital screens can significantly impact shopper emotions, enhancing their perception of the mall environment and increasing their spending.

-The study also found that footfall traffic increased by 6.1% after the signage was installed.
-Similarly, a 2015 study by Roggeveen reported a massive 17% sales lift in hypermarkets after the installation of DS .
+The study also found that footfall increased by 6.1% after the signage was installed.
+Similarly, another study reported a massive 17% lift in sales after the installation of digital signage displays .

-The take-home message from these studies is that DS can be used to influence the mood of customers, which in turn can strengthen their interaction and satisfaction with a retail environment.
-See our flow chart below for a more visual explanation of the process.
+The take-home message from these studies is that digital advertising can be used to influence the mood of customers.
+This, in turn, can strengthen their interaction and satisfaction with a retail environment.
+See our flow chart infographic below.

 Digital signage research: More on how digital advertising works

-The effect known as "display blindness" describes how, when a person is overwhelmed by posters and signs, their brain dissociates and they will no longer retain any of the information they are seeing.
-J Muller explained how this is not true blindness but rather an effect produced by the brain, saying "attention is highly selective" .
+The "display blindness" effect describes how, when a person is overwhelmed by signage, their brain dissociates and they won't retain any of the information.
+J Muller explained that this is an effect produced by the brain, stating that "attention is highly selective" .

-A 2015 Nielsen study on digital billboards noted that recall rates were far higher than expected for digital advertisements, finding that 75% of respondents could recall seeing a digital billboard ad in the past month, and 71% feel that digital billboards stand out more than online advertising (see Fig. 3) .
+One study on digital signage found that 75% of respondents could recall seeing a digital billboard ad in the past month, and 71% felt that digital billboards stand out more than online ads (see Fig. 3) .

 This reinforces the previous suggestion that advertisers may wish to invest in digital advertising supplies in order to effectively capture customer attention.